Mandatory Retirement and Age Discrimination

 Impact of OHRC Ruling

 This ruling was significant and a clear victory for older workers.
 Renu Mandhane, Chief Commissioner of the OHRC, acknowledged how this loss of benefits disproportionately impacts poor and older workers.
 While the Human Rights Commission cannot change legislation, she urged the provincial government to review and update the ESA to bring it in line with this ruling.

 The Talos case set a precedent.
 Employers can no longer rely on the expunged clause about health benefits within the OHRC to arbitrarily claim financial hardship and then reduce or even refuse health and dental benefits to their older workers.
 They will now need to sharpen their pencils to prove how it would cause them hardship.
 The ESA presently continues to permit cutting off benefits at 65.
 These include disability and life insurance benefits which are often more valuable to older workers.
 With more people challenging it, could it be a matter of time before this section of the law is changed?

 Lecker & Associates primarily represent employees of Ontario.
 Litigating insurance companies and employers about denied disability benefits remains a cornerstone of our practice.
 If your employer or insurer has unfairly reduced or cut off your benefits, contact us.
-One of our experienced lawyers will review your circumstances and advise you.
+One of our Toronto employment lawyers will review your circumstances and advise you.